hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 I﻿ will take time today to dig into the details of this server.
 I will cover the inners of the registration process explaining how a workshop is deployed on the backend server.
 Even though it takes only a few minutes to the backend server to deploy a workshop, there are many processes taking place in the background.
 We will discover them together today.

 A﻿s a reminder, here is a diagram showing the different parts of the Workshops-on-Demand infrastructure.
-I will focus today againon the backend server side and more precisely on the Jupyterhub server where all the automation takes place.
+I will focus today again on the backend server side and more precisely on the Jupyterhub server where all the automation takes place.

 ![](/img/wod-blogserie3-archi-2.png "Workshops-on-Demand Architecture")